Stanford prison experiment: In popular culture

 Italian moviemaker Carlo Tuzii was the first director to film a story based on the experiment when, in 1977, he directed the television movie La gabbia ('The cage'), for Rai 1.
 Tuzii's original story called for a group of twenty young people from various social backgrounds, who were divided randomly into "guards" and "prisoners" and instructed to spend one month on opposite sides of an enormously high gate, with barbed wire on top, built in the middle of a large park.
 Before principal photography started, however, some concerns from RAI executives forced Tuzii and the screenwriters to alter the script into a very similar story to the actual Stanford experiment, including the outcome.
 Miguel Bosé featured as prisoner Carlo; progressive pop music band Pooh scored the movie and had a hit in Italy with a 7-inch edit of the theme tune.

-The 2001 German-language movie Das Experiment featuring Moritz Bleibtreu is based on the experiment.
-It was remade in 2010 in English as The Experiment and was directed by Paul T. Scheuring and starred Adrien Brody, Forest Whitaker, Cam Gigandet, Clifton Collins, Jr., and Maggie Grace.
+The 2001 German-language movie Das Experiment directed by Oliver Hirschbiegel and featuring Moritz Bleibtreu was inspired by the experiment.
+It was remade in 2010 in English as The Experiment and was directed by Paul T. Scheuring and starred Adrien Brody, Forest Whitaker, Cam Gigandet, Clifton Collins Jr., and Maggie Grace.

-The 2015 movie The Stanford Prison Experiment is based on the experiment.
+The 2015 movie The Stanford Prison Experiment is also based on the experiment.
+It was directed by Kyle Patrick Alvarez and starred Billy Crudup, Michael Angarano, Ezra Miller, Tye Sheridan, Keir Gilchrist, Olivia Thirlby, and Nelsan Ellis.

 The YouTube series Mind Field, hosted by Michael Stevens, features an episode discussing the experiment.

 In Season 3, Episode 2 of the television series Veronica Mars, entitled "My Big Fat Greek Rush Week", a similar experiment is featured.

 In The Overstory by Richard Powers, the fictional character Douglas Pavlicek is a prisoner in the experiment, an experience which influences later decisions.

 In Season 15, Episode 10 of television show American Dad, "American Data", Roger recruits Steve, Toshi, Snot and Barry into a similar experiment.

 In Volume 10, Chapter 92 of Prison School, Kate Takenomiya makes reference to and implements a similar scheme to the school's prison.

 In 2024, Disney released a National Geographic three episode documentary series The Stanford Prison Experiment: Unlocking the Truth with first hand accounts of the original participants in the study.

+In October 2026, Netflix is to release an unscripted series titled The New Stanford Prison Experiment, the first season of which will consist of six 45-minute episodes.